Written by: Kaleido

 The end game here is to get a bigger tax refund, one you can then reinvest it in your kid’s RESP—and go fetch all that grant money we talked about earlier.
 This strategy will allow you to save steadily for both projects without putting all your eggs in the same basket.
 Clever!

 Regardless of what you choose or how much you save, it’s key to invest consistently every year.
 Whether big or small, the savings you put aside add up faster than you think.
+Don't hesitate to contact a financial professional, such as a financial planner, to help you make the right choices.

 1. Grants available in the province of Quebec: The Canada Education Savings Grant (CESG) of 20% to 40% based on adjusted family net income.
 The annual limit is set at $600.
 The lifetime limit is set at $7,200 per beneficiary.
 The Quebec Education Savings Incentive (QESI) of 10% to 20% based on adjusted family net income.
 The annual limit is set at $300.
 The lifetime limit is set at $3,600 per beneficiary.
 The Canada Learning Bond (CLB) of up to $2,000 per beneficiary, offered for children born after December 31, 2003, from families who meet the financial criteria.
 Certain conditions apply.
 See our prospectus at Kaleido.ca.